 This Quarterly Report on Form 10-Q contains forward-looking statements that involve risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
-All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including statements regarding our future results of operations and financial position, business strategy, development plans, planned preclinical studies and clinical trials, future results of clinical trials, expected research and development costs, regulatory strategy, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
+All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including statements regarding our future results of operations and financial position, business strategy, plans for our product candidates, planned preclinical studies and clinical trials, results of clinical trials, future research and development costs, regulatory strategy and approvals, timing and likelihood of success, as well as plans and objectives of management for future operations, are forward-looking statements.
 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "would," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
 Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- our financial performance; - the sufficiency of our existing cash, cash equivalents and marketable securities to fund our future operating expenses and capital expenditure requirements; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to obtain additional funding for our operations, when needed, including funding necessary to complete further development and commercialization of our product candidates, if approved; - · the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - the implementation of our strategic plans for our business and product candidates; - the size of the market opportunity for our product candidates and our ability to maximize those opportunities; - the initiation, timing, progress and results of our research and development programs, preclinical studies, clinical trials and investigational new drug applications, or IND, and other regulatory submissions; - the beneficial characteristics, safety, efficacy and therapeutic effects of our product candidates; - our estimates of the number of patients for each of our programs including patients expected to have certain p53 mutations and the number of patients that will enroll in our clinical trials; - the ability of our clinical trials to demonstrate safety and efficacy of our product candidates, and other favorable results; - our plans relating to the clinical development of our product candidates, including the disease areas to be evaluated; - the timing, progress and focus of our clinical trials, and the reporting of data from those trials; - our ability to obtain and maintain regulatory approval of our product candidates; - our plans relating to commercializing our product candidates, if approved; - the expected benefits of our existing and any potential future strategic collaborations with third parties and our ability to attract collaborators with development, regulatory and commercialization expertise; - the success of competing therapies that are or may become available; - the timing or likelihood of regulatory filings and approvals, including our expectation to seek accelerated reviews or special designations, such as breakthrough therapy and orphan drug designation, for our product candidates, including our intention to seek accelerated approval for PC14586, our lead product candidate, for tumor-agnostic indication; - our plans relating to the further development and manufacturing of our product candidates, including for additional indications that we may pursue; - existing regulations and regulatory developments in the United States and other jurisdictions; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available;
+- our financial performance; - the sufficiency of our existing cash, cash equivalents and marketable securities to fund our future operating expenses and capital expenditure requirements; - our need to raise additional funding before we can expect to generate any revenues from product sales; - our ability to obtain additional funding for our operations, when needed, including funding necessary to complete further development and commercialization of our product candidates, if approved; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our anticipated use of our existing cash, cash equivalents and marketable securities and the proceeds from the ATM Program (as defined below); - the implementation of our strategic plans for our business and product candidates; - the size of the market opportunity for our product candidates and our ability to maximize those opportunities; - the initiation, timing, progress and results of our research and development programs, preclinical studies, clinical trials and investigational new drug applications, or IND, and other regulatory submissions; - the beneficial characteristics, safety, efficacy and therapeutic effects of our product candidates; - our estimates of the number of patients for each of our programs including patients expected to have certain p53 mutations and the number of patients that will enroll in our clinical trials; - the ability of our clinical trials to demonstrate safety and efficacy of our product candidates, and other favorable results; - our plans relating to the clinical development of our product candidates, including the disease areas to be evaluated; - the timing, progress and focus of our clinical trials, and the reporting of data from those trials; - our ability to obtain and maintain regulatory approval of our product candidates; - · our plans relating to commercializing our product candidates, if approved; - the expected benefits of our existing and any potential future strategic collaborations with third parties and our ability to attract collaborators with development, regulatory and commercialization expertise; - the success of competing therapies that are or may become available; - the timing or likelihood of regulatory filings and approvals, including our expectation to seek accelerated reviews or special designations, such as breakthrough therapy and orphan drug designation, for our product candidates, including our intention to seek accelerated approval for PC14586, our lead product candidate, for a tumor-agnostic indication; - our plans relating to the further development and manufacturing of our product candidates, including for additional indications that we may pursue; - existing regulations and regulatory developments in the United States and other jurisdictions; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available;